About L&C’s NSO

 Fun Facts about NSO

 - Every year, the NSO student director picks a theme for orientation.
 This greater NSO theme can be seen in our advertisements, on the NSO t-shirts, and the NSO group names.
-The NSO theme for Fall 2020 was Oregon Native Species.
+The NSO theme for Fall 2021 was ‘Broadening Horizons’.

 - The NSO team consists of 2 directors, 10-15 management leaders, and 30-40 NSO leaders!
 Alongside the 500-600 incoming students, NSO is a large event for our campus!